profi200/open_agb_firm/README.md

 * \>32 KiB (>256 Kbit) SRAM (homebrew games/emulators).
 * Reboots are required for switching between games.
 * No save states.
 Very difficult to implement because no direct hardware access.
+* Sound has lots of aliasing issues.
+No known workaround (hardware bug).

 ## EEPROM Fixer
 Most emulators output EEPROM saves differently than what open_agb_firm expects, making them incompatible.
 Fortunately, they are very easy to fix, using [this tool](https://exelotl.github.io/gba-eeprom-save-fix/) by exelotl.